Matt-Mike/SQL-Query-Log/README.md

 SELECT COUNT(DISTINCT name)<br/>
 FROM table

+# IN
+Creates a condition that checks to see if a value is included in a list of multiple options.

+SELECT color<br/>
+FROM table WHERE color IN ('red','blue')

 # LIMIT
 Limits the number of rows returned for a query.<br/>
 Goes at the very end of a query